M450NCH00/Fashion-Trend-Analysis/README.md

   taking a very long time to run, or it would result in less accurate classification when max depth is limited.
 - Random Forest can make more accurate prediction and classification compared to Decision Tree as Random Forest makes classification based on multiple Decision Trees
+- Choosing predictors with better correlation with the response data is essential for more accurate classification
 - It is possible to make prediction on fahsion data but only on data that has a stable high correlation and with sufficient data
 - It is possible to make prediction on the gender by classifying sales count on various category of clothing